 This blog post is based on a discussion held in February 2021, as part of London Futures.
-Participants included local politicians, academics, policymakers and campaigners on key issues related to equality and fairness.
+Participants included local politicians, council officers and academics.
 The event was held under the Chatham House Rule.

 According to Mark Carney, the former Governor of the Bank of England, the combined challenges of credit (think crunch, circa 2008), climate and coronavirus are forcing us to think about the future in new ways.
 The London twist on these intertwined challenges peppers in Brexit, a clean air crisis and now the risk that we will value city life a little bit less in the future, and so may stay in the suburbs, or, worse, exit the city.
 Sure, there are still plenty hankering after the bright lights of the city centre, but it does look possible that overall demand may reduce, even if only because we make fewer trips to the office.

 Will this mean an inevitable decline in London’s economic prospects?
 And what does it even mean when we talk about prosperity these days, given our evolving understanding of resilience, nationalism and eco-catastrophe?
 These questions were at the heart of our recent expert roundtable on London’s prosperity, economy and international connections.

 London’s standing in the world is still very high.
 It remains one of the best regarded and most economically significant cities on the planet, despite recent headwinds.
 This position comes after four decades of population growth, driven by a slow-motion explosion of high value, internationally-oriented service industry clusters and supported by a rich cultural environment.